 Simple English definitions for legal terms

-Read a random definition: bond for deed
+Read a random definition: days of grace

 Antitrust laws are federal statutes that aim to promote competition and prevent monopolies in the marketplace.
 The three key federal statutes in Antitrust Law are Sherman Act Section 1, Sherman Act Section 2, and the Clayton Act.